NodexTech/jquery.listSort.js/README.md

 	     });
         </script>

-- onEndDrag: This will be called when dragging ends AND a new position is found
+- **onEndDrag**: This will be called when dragging ends AND a new position is found

 		<script type='text/javascript'>
          $(function() {